gl-inet/mv1000-ubuntu-image/README.md

 ## Method 2 - cross compile
 *When compiling kernel module, gcc version should be consistent with version to compile kernel image.
-Current available ubuntu kernel image is compile by gcc5, so local compiling will not work for ubuntu 18.04 with default gcc7*
+Current available ubuntu kernel image is compiled by gcc5, so local compiling will not work for ubuntu 18.04 with default gcc7*

 Original reference: